Brick is a basic unit of building construction

 Properties of Good Quality Bricks

-1. The color of bricks should be uniform.
+1. The color of the bricks should be uniform.
 Also, bricks should have uniform shape and size.

 2. Bricks should not be overburnt or underburnt.